Hopefully this is a great starting point to get your trip to Kerala going.

 The Wildlife Warden Munnar PO, Idukki, Kerala, 685612, India

-Kerala has a few popular national reserves, but none as popular as Eravikulam.
+Kerala has a few popular national reserves, but none are as popular as Eravikulam.
 It was declared a national park in 1978, thereby becoming the first national park in Kerala.
-The park is a sanctuary for Nilgiri Tahr, which is an endangered mountain goat species, around 700-800 Nilgiri Tahr species occupy the park.
-So make sure to keep an eye out for these majestic animals as well as the other views the park has to offer, such as the highest mountain peak in Southern India.
+The park is a sanctuary for Nilgiri Tahr, which is an endangered mountain goat species.
+Around 700-800 Nilgiri Tahr species occupy the park, so make sure to keep an eye out for these majestic animals as well as the other views the park has to offer, such as the highest mountain peak in Southern India.

 Rahmathulla Hotel (a.k.a Kaikka’s)

-If you are looking for the ultimate dining experience and the freshest seafood The Vivanta is the place for you.
-The restaurant itself stands atop of stationary rice boat providing an enviable waterfront view.
+If you are looking for the ultimate dining experience and the freshest seafood, The Vivanta is the place for you.
+The restaurant itself stands atop a stationary rice boat, providing an enviable waterfront view.
 If you get a chance, try the tiger prawns or the white snapper in banana leaf- either way you can’t go wrong with any of the fresh seafood at this joint.
-With the rustic interior and the delicious scents of cooking The Vivanta is sure to be one of your savored memories of Kerala.
+With the rustic interior and the delicious scents of cooking, The Vivanta is sure to be one of your savored memories of Kerala.

 You may be able to get wine and beer at most places, however most alcoholic beverages will have to be purchased from Government Beverage Shops in Kerala.
-This is due to their 2015 ban on alcohol, more recently Kerala has eased up on their ban and now 5-Star Hotels with licenses can sell liquor.
+This is due to their 2015 ban on alcohol, but more recently, Kerala has eased up on its ban, and now 5-Star Hotels with licenses can sell liquor.
 Stay tuned for the list of places to stay in Kerala below which all include bars/lounges that serve liquor.